wp-plugins/lightbox-plus/readme.txt

 * Add quick fix/hack for a big interface issue on the admin panel.
 See roadmap for long term solution.
  * jQuery UI themes were overloading other plugins that were using the jQuery UI
  * Lightbox Plus specific themes and scripts should only load on Lightbox Plus panel
- * The exception is colorbox.min.js will load in any admin panel due to the way it is initilized.
+ * The exception is colorbox.min.js will load in any admin panel due to the way it is initialized.
 Expect version 2.0.5 to address this.

 = 2.0.1 =
 * Fixed several interface issues in the admin panel.
- * User feedback was not reporting updates because admin scripts were not loading properly - this hs been fixed.
+ * User feedback was not reporting updates because admin scripts were not loading properly - this has been fixed.

 = 2.0 =
 * Added secondary lightbox option
  * There is no auto-lightboxing for the secondary lightbox
- * Allows the creation of a secondary lightbox with iFrame capabilities
+ * Allows the creation of a secondary lightbox with iframe capabilities
  * Allows lightboxing of video, flash, and content that resides elsewhere
 * Added inline lightbox options
  * There is no auto-lightboxing for the inline lightbox